MetaMask/metamask-docs/wallet/connect/index.md

 ## Third-party libraries

-The MetaMask SDK integrates seamlessly with libraries like Wagmi and Web3-Onboard, simplifying wallet connections and supporting multiple wallets.
+MetaMask SDK integrates seamlessly with libraries like Wagmi and Web3-Onboard, simplifying wallet connections and supporting multiple wallets.
 These libraries streamline connection logic and offer additional features for managing wallets.

 :::note
 Trade-offs when using third-party libraries: